RQR3D: Reparametrizing the regression targets for BEV-based 3D object detection: Methodology

 We utilize the anchor-free, single-stage FCOS model \cite{tian2019fcos}, adapting it for enhanced performance in BEV-based object detection.
 FCOS predicts a 4D vector that encodes the relative distances to each edge (\textit{top, left, right, bottom}) at every foreground pixel, derived from \((x_{\text{min}}, y_{\text{min}}, x_{\text{max}}, y_{\text{max}})\) and the pixel's location.
 Additionally, FCOS estimates centerness for each foreground pixel, representing its normalized distance from the object center, and integrates this with the classification score.
 For optimization, we employ focal loss \cite{lin2017focal} for classification, binary cross-entropy loss for centerness as in \cite{tian2019fcos}, and generalized IOU loss for bounding box regression.
 Keypoint regressions are handled using smooth L1 loss, with ReLU applied to \((u,v)\) and no activation for the other parameters.
 Despite evaluating the use of sigmoid function for \(\arg\min_u\) and \(\arg\min_v\), we found no significant differences and thus maintain these regressions as real-valued, applying a threshold of 0.5 for binary assignment.
 Given that BEV representation is invariant to perspective, we adopt a single size range, unlike the five ranges used in \cite{tian2019fcos}.
 For post-processing, we apply standard non-maximum suppression (NMS) to horizontal bounding boxes, in contrast to the rotated NMS employed by CenterPoint \cite{yin2021center}.

 While focal loss effectively addresses the class imbalance issue in single-stage object detectors, we introduce two key modifications to further enhance performance.
-First, we normalize the classification loss within each class and then aggregate these normalized per-class losses to compute the total classification loss.
+First, we normalize the classification loss within each class and then aggregate these per-class losses to compute the total classification loss.
 Additionally, we implement an objectness head to perform binary classification of foreground and background BEV pixels.
-The foreground indices generated by this objectness head are used to filter bounding box, regression, and centerness losses.
-This modification allows the model to learn bounding box, regression, and centerness even if the classification label is incorrect, provided the pixel is classified as an object.
+The foreground indices generated by the objectness head are used to filter bounding box, regression, and centerness losses.
+This modification allows the model to learn these values even if the classification label is incorrect, provided the pixel is classified as an object.
 Our experiments demonstrate that these two modifications significantly improve detection performance and reduce the necessity for techniques such as class-balanced grouping and sampling (CBGS) \cite{zhu2019class}.

-Although we have selected FCOS as our object detector, the proposed representation is versatile and can accommodate any off-the-shelf 2D object detector for BEV-based object detection.
-Furthermore, the aforementioned modifications can be applied to any single-stage detector chosen.
+Although we have selected FCOS as our object detector, the proposed representation is versatile and can accommodate many off-the-shelf 2D object detectors for BEV-based object detection.
+We support this claim by also implementing the RQR3D to a transformer based object detector.